gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/2023/09/Group-17956-1024x667.png" class="img-bordered img-responsive center">

-View Cloud Patches from URLs shared to you and apply them to your working tree or to a new or existing branch
+View Cloud Patches from URLs shared to you and apply them to your working tree or to a new or existing branch.

 ## Commit Graph ✨